By Rod Gilmour in Rio

-Having savoured victory as an England side in last summer’s EuroHockey Championships against the Oranje, which also went to 23 metre shuffles, the Great Britain players knew instantly that gold was within their sights as the hooter sounded for the shoot out denouement.
+Having savoured victory as an England side in last summer’s EuroHockey Championships against the Oranje, which also went to the 23 metre line, the Great Britain players knew instantly that gold was within their sights as the hooter sounded for the thrilling denouement.

-“You could tell it was the first thing the Dutch were thinking about,” said Quek.
+“You could tell it was the first thing the Dutch were thinking about,” Quek told a small group of reporters at the athletes’ village.
 “We ran in together and said ‘yes, we’ve got this’.
 To feed that back was such a powerful thing which has been with us throughout.”

 Webb, who plays at Surbiton, was one of nine possible shooters and “didn’t know I was going to be taking it.”
 She then “blocked everything out” to deliver a record eighth successive win for the team and the Netherlands’ first Olympic defeat since 2004.